Meet the Team

 Ari Worthman, director of college counseling

-Ari Worthman has almost 20 years in the field of college counseling and college admissions.
+Ari Worthman has 20 years in the field of college counseling and college admissions.
 Worthman joined Lakeside in 2012, after serving as assistant director of admissions at Haverford College and senior associate director of college counseling at Pine Crest School in Fort Lauderdale, Florida.
 During his time in the field, Worthman has served in a variety of leadership positions, including on the Board of Directors of the Southern Association for College Admission Counseling, as a trustee and board chair for the Association of College Counselors in Independent Schools (ACCIS), and as treasurer for the Pacific Northwest Association for College Admissions Counseling.
-He also has served on the admissions advisory committees for Dickinson College, Drexel University, and Southern Methodist University, and is currently on the advisory board for the Coalition for College, the exclusive application platform of the University of Washington - Seattle.
+He also has served on the admissions advisory committees for Dickinson College, Drexel University, The National Merit Scholarship program, and Southern Methodist University, and is currently on the Board of Directors for the Coalition for College, an application platform used by many highly selective colleges.
 Worthman regularly presents at national conferences on topics ranging from counseling and communicating with millennials; working with gay and lesbian students; forging relationships with colleges; the effectiveness of standardized test prep; and the myths and realities of highly selective admissions.
 A graduate of Haverford College, he holds a master’s from Florida Atlantic University.